why-trv/vscode-semantic-theme/README.md

 - Differentiate local variables, member variables and funciton arguments if possible (maybe make globals stand out as well?)
 - Try to avoid making all keywords, casts etc. a big purple mess
 - Obviously, macros should be easily distinguishable (maybe differentiate macros definitions from 'calls' as well?)
+- Could be great if we'll be able to differentiate between e.g. `const` and non-`const` methods e.g. using italics (doesn't seem to be possible as of now)